Code-Institute-Submissions/ms2-olespanish-game/README.md

 - As a user, I’d like a game that has simple but nice visuals, with easy recognisable pictures.
 - As a user playing for the first time, I'd like the game structure to be obvious so I can start playing right away.
 - As a user that doesn’t know how the game works, I'd like to be able to find the instructions easily.
-- As a competitive user, I’d like to know in how much time I completed the game and how many moves I needed.
+- As a competitive user, I’d like to know how much time I needed to complete the game and how many moves I needed.

 ###### Didactic Goals
 - As a teacher, I’d like a game where my students can learn while having fun.